Chronocrisp/McTNTConfig/README.md

     permission: op

   restoreTNTDamage:
-    Restores any damages left by TNT
+    Restores any damages left by TNT (if recorded)
     permission: op
     usage: "/restoreTNTDamage <name of world>"